pronoiac/the-manual/the-manual.md

 Leave most of it to the engineer, throw in some ideas, play some records to him that give him some idea of where you think it should be going.
 Get back to boiling the kettle and brewing the tea.

-When he gets the drum tracks up and and has done some work on their sound it has to be the most mind numbing, danceable thing you have ever heard.
+When he gets the drum tracks up and has done some work on their sound it has to be the most mind numbing, danceable thing you have ever heard.
 These drums alone should sound like they could go on all night in a club and the floor would never be less than a writhing mess of flesh.

 Take risks.